|Years Coached||Record||Win %||Playoff record||Playoff win %|

 Table of Contents

 Pettine grew up around football.
-His father was a long time high school football coach in Pennsylvania whom Pettine played football for.
-After high school, Pettine would play college football at Virginia.
-He began his career at quarterback before moving to defensive back during his junior season.
-He was a two-year letterman at Free Safety (1986, 1987) and led the team in interceptions in 1986.
+His father, a longtime high school football coach in Pennsylvania, taught him to play and eventually coached him as a teenager.
+After high school, Pettine played college football at Virginia.
+He began his career as quarterback before moving to defensive back during his junior season.
+He was a two-year letterman as a free safety (1986, 1987) and led the team in interceptions in 1986.

 Amateur Coaching Years